suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

----
-lab:
-    title: 'Explore Speech Studio'
----

-# Explore Speech Studio
+# Module 09: Explore Speech Studio

+## Lab overview

+In this exercise, you will try out the capabilities of Azure AI Speech using Azure AI Speech Studio.
 The **Azure AI Speech** service transcribes speech into text, and text into audible speech.
 You might use AI Speech to create an application that can transcribe meeting notes or generate text from the recording of interviews.

+## Lab objectives
-In this exercise, you will try out the capabilities of Azure AI Speech using Azure AI Speech Studio.
+In this lab, you will perform:
+- Using AI with Bing Copilot prompts to generate responses
+- Trying image generation using AI with Bing Copilot
+- Trying code generation using AI with Bing Copilot

+## Estimated timing: 30 minutes

+## Architecture Diagram

+## Exercise 1: Explore Speech Studio

-## Create an *Azure AI Speech* resource
+### Task 1: Create an *Azure AI Speech* resource

 You can use the Speech service by creating either a **Speech** resource or an **Azure AI services** resource.